Where is Iceland?

 Summer temperatures are around 15°C with the north and east often being the warmest parts in the summer but coldest in winter.
 Average January temperatures in Reykjavík, at around zero, are actually higher than those in New York.

+How are Icelanders like?
 Do Icelanders speak English?

 Can I pay with a credit card?

-All major credit card are accepted we also accept other means of payment.
-For example Paypal.
+All major credit card are accepted we also accept other means of payment, for example: Paypal.

 What kind of money is used in Iceland?

 We use the Icelandic króna (ISK).
 All major currencies can be exchanged at the airport and banks.
 You can also find ATMs all over the country.

 What is the standard tip for tour guides?

 Tourism in Iceland is young and there is no custom for donating tips nor is it mandatory or expected but greatly appreciated if you wish to show your appreciation in that way.

 What should I wear on the tours?